horeaporutiu/VSCodeTutorial/README.md

 Submitting transaction addMember with args Ginny Rometty, Wall Street NY, 1234567890, ginny@ibm.com
 ```

-Let's add one more member, so repeat this step, bbut for the arguments, copy and paste the following:
+Let's add one more member, so repeat this step, but for the arguments, copy and paste the following:

 ```
 arvind@ibm.com, Arvind Krishna, Broadway Street NY, 1231231111